aommoaGitHub/Ruby-on-Rails-Tutorial/README.md

 [*Ruby on Rails Tutorial*](http://www.railstutorial.org/)

-by [Insert your name here].
+by Vittunyuta Maeprasart.
 Hello, world!

 This README would normally document whatever steps are necessary to get the application up and running.